About biking tours in Bangkok

 Luxury hotels

 We hope we inspired you to go on a cycling tour with Co Van Kessel in Bangkok.
-And we’re sure it’s going to be one of the highlights of your trip!
+And we’re sure it will be one of your Bangkok’s highlights!